Cyber-Duck/hoisin.scss/README.md

 ### Grid
-By default we use a small desktop 12 column grid with 60px columns and 20px gutters and a larger desktop grid with 70px columns and 30px gutters.
+By default we use a small desktop 12 column grid with 60px columns and 20px gutters (960gs standard) and a larger desktop grid with 70px columns and 30px gutters.
 The column spans have simple names like `".col4"`.
 There are also some helper classes like `".colr"` to pull a span to the right, and `".pre1"` to `".pre10"` as well as `".suf1"` to `".suf10"` for offset spans.

 Tablet and mobile spans can be altered by using extra helper classes depending on the layout requirements, we've included classes for full, half one third and two thirds (widths) which override default column behaviour.
 We also added a `".clear"` helper class for browsers that can't clear themselves out.